 Add to this the mat, scoop and a dedicated bin (not to mention the hoover) and the added costs soon racks up.

-If you have any concerns for your cat’s long term health or reducing your feline friend’s carbon paw-print, you may consider switching to a more natural cat litter.
+If you have any concerns for your cat’s long term health or reducing your feline friend’s impact on the environment, you may consider switching to a more natural cat litter.

 As you’ll know, traditional forms of cat litter are harmful to the planet, in addition to presenting potential health problems for your cat.
 Read more about the effects of clay and crystal litter production and use here.